BrightPath-io/architecture/BrightPath_Project_Summary.md

 BrightPath is an innovative homeschooling scheduling platform that leverages artificial intelligence and machine learning to help parents create and maintain personalized educational schedules for their children.
 The platform addresses the unique challenges faced by homeschooling families by providing intelligent scheduling recommendations based on individual learning styles, family constraints, and educational goals.

 This document provides a high-level summary of the BrightPath project, including its vision, architecture, implementation approach, and development roadmap.
-It incorporates the revised technology stack based on stakeholder feedback.
+It incorporates the revised technology stack and database strategy based on stakeholder feedback and further technical analysis.

 ## Vision and Mission